-[(Value calculated by program) - (Value calculated by the Society)] / (Allowable) $\pounds$ ±5%
+[(Value calculated by program) - (Value calculated by the Society)] / (Allowable) £ ±5%

 - (5) On-board installation test and approval - (A) The on-board installation test for verify to suitability of lashing calculation program fitted on board and to properly calculated to be carried out under the supervision of the Surveyor. - (B) During the on-board installation test, the output calculated on the installed lashing calculation instrument are to be verified to be identical to the approved Test report and If numerical output is at variance with the approved Test report, a program cannot be approved. - (C) The on-board installation test to be carried out according to all loading condition of approved Test report, at least one of the test conditions is to be built up from the start of calculating procedure, to ensure that the calculating methods function properly. - (D) Where the hardware is not type approved, the test is to be carried out on both the first and the second hardware.
 Both of the hardwares are to be identified on the certificate. - (E) After completion of satisfactory tests, the lashing calculation system approval certificate is to be issued.
-The following is to be listed in the certificate : - (a) Name of vessel, name of builder, identification number of the ship and date of built for the ship - (b) Software name, software version - (c) Software manufacturer name and address - (d) Type approval certificate number and design approval certificate number, if relevant - (e) Hardware name, serial number and manufacturer - (f) Identification number of the approved Test report and approval date - (6) Change of Approval
+The following is to be listed in the certificate : - (a) Name of vessel, name of builder, identification number of the ship and date of built for the ship - (b) Software name, software version - (c) Software manufacturer name and address - (d) Type approval certificate number and design approval certificate number, if relevant - (e) Hardware name, serial number and manufacturer - (f) Identification number of the approved Test report and approval date - (F) The lashing calculation program approval certificate and approved test report are to be retained on board along with the user manual. - (6) Change of Approval